• Home

 DIY Sunglasses Case-Make this cute sunglasses case in 3 easy steps. #sewingpattern #sew #sewing #summer

 Seriously, these are easy.
-They should take you about 10 minutes (heck, even if you’re a newbie, it should take not too long!) and uses only 3 steps and all straight lines.
+They should take you about 10 minutes (heck, even if you’re a newbie, it should take not too long!) and uses only a few steps and all straight lines.

 I made several because they were so much fun!